imarri01/vertexai-automl-forecasting-lhl/README.md

 The Vertex AI model provided the following key results:

+- **Machine Learning Method**: The project utilizes **regression** within Vertex AI AutoML to solve the sales forecasting use case.
+Regression is well-suited for predicting continuous numerical values, making it ideal for forecasting future sales.
 - **Trend and Seasonality Capture**: The model effectively captured the overall trend and seasonal patterns in the sales data, providing accurate predictions aligned with the cyclical nature of the data.
 - **Prediction vs. Ground Truth**: The model's predictions closely followed the actual sales data, with minor discrepancies in magnitude.
 Certain products and store locations showed more significant differences, suggesting areas for model refinement.
 - **Scalability**: The model demonstrated strong scalability, efficiently handling batch predictions across different product categories and store locations.